-The Half-elf combines what some say are the best traits of their elf and human parents: human curiosity, inventiveness, and ambition tempered by the refined senses, love of nature, and artistic tastes of the elves.
+The Half elf race combines what some say are the best traits of their elf and human parents: human curiosity, inventiveness, and ambition tempered by the refined senses, love of nature, and artistic tastes of the elves.
+To humans, it looks like elves, to elves they look human.
 They walk in two worlds but truly belong to neither.
 Some half-elves coexist with humans, but their emotional and physical makeup sets them apart.
-They observe friends and loved ones deteriorate while time barely registers on them.
+They observe friends and loved ones deteriorate while time barely registers for them.
 While their peers continue to live as children, others live among the elves, becoming restless as they grow older in the timeless elven realms.
 Many half-elves opt for lives of solitary wandering or team up with other misfits and outcasts to live adventurous life because they are unable to fit into either society.

 In the waning light, Flint squinted.
 He believed he saw a man’s silhouette advancing along the path.
 Flint stepped forward into the tall pine’s shadow while standing to improve his vision.
 While the man’s body had the thickness and tight muscles of a human and his facial hair was unmistakably humankind’s, his walk was marked by an easy grace—Flint would have called it an elvish grace.
 Tan skin and a brownish-red beard were all that the dwarf could make out of the man’s face, which was hidden by a green hood.
 At his left side, a sword hung and a longbow was slung over one shoulder.
 He wore soft leather clothing that was painstakingly tooled with the kind of intricate patterns that the elves adore.
 The world of Krynn had no elves who were able to grow beards, though.

 As the man drew near, Flint asked, “Tanis?” hesitantly.